Ryzen CPUs explained: Everything you need to know about AMD's disruptive multicore chips

 - Smart Prefetch works hand-in-hand with Neural Net Prediction, identifying how your applications behave and preloading data that it expects you to need for faster performance.

-Every AMD Ryzen processor can also be overclocked with a compatible motherboard, though only chips with an “X” designation at the end support SenseMI’s Extended Frequency Range technology.
+Every AMD Ryzen processor can also be overclocked with a compatible motherboard.
+Chips with an “X” designation at the end support SenseMI’s Extended Frequency Range technology more than the others.
+The Ryzen 1600X, 1700X, and 1800X can boost an extra 100MHz and the Ryzen 5 1500X can add 200MHz to its top speed, while non-X CPUs have the potential for a mere 50MHz boost.

 So how does it all work in practice?
 Well.
 Damned well.

-PCWorld’s exhaustive AMD Ryzen review compared the $500 Ryzen 7 1800X and $330 Ryzen 7 1700 against their FX predecessors and Intel’s latest, greatest chips.
-AMD’s chips went blow-for-blow or outright bested the $1,050 Core i7-6900K—Intel’s cheapest 8-core, 16-thread processor—in every content-creation and productivity task we threw at them, giving Ryzen downright outrageous price-to-performance value for folks who need more cores.
-Heck, for the price of the Core i7-6900K, you could buy a Ryzen 7 1800X and a swanky GeForce GTX 1080 and still have $50 left in your pocket.
+PCWorld’s exhaustive AMD Ryzen 7 review compared the $500 Ryzen 7 1800X and $330 Ryzen 7 1700 against their FX predecessors and Intel’s latest, greatest chips.
+AMD’s chips went blow-for-blow or outright bested the $1,050 Core i7-6900K—Intel’s cheapest 8-core, 16-thread processor at the time—in every content-creation and productivity task we threw at them, giving Ryzen downright outrageous price-to-performance value for folks who need more cores.

+The 6-core Ryzen 5 1600X usurps Intel’s unlocked Core i5 as the new mainstream computing champion, as PCWorld’s Ryzen 5 review shows.
+Intel responded by releasing 8th-gen Core processors with six cores, and it’s a beast, too.

-You’d probably want a powerful graphics card if you plan to game on Ryzen, too.
-Benchmarks revealed that while Ryzen certainly isn’t bad at gaming, it definitely lags behind Intel processors—even older ones—in raw frames per second.
-That disparity’s more pronounced when you’re using modest graphics cards at 1080p resolution.
-That said, Ryzen draws even with Intel chips if you toss in more potent GPUs and crank the resolution to higher levels, since that effectively moves the system’s gaming bottleneck from the processor to your graphics card.
-Overclocking Ryzen chips can also provide significant performance increases in gaming, reviews have shown.
+Gaming performance is a bit more complicated.
+Benchmarks revealed that while Ryzen isn’t bad at gaming whatsoever, it definitely lags behind Intel processors—even older ones—in raw frames per second in some games.
+That disparity’s most pronounced when you’re using modest graphics cards at 1080p resolution, or on a monitor with an especially high refresh rate.

+That said, the CPU gaming performance gap is felt less if you toss in more potent GPUs and crank the graphics and resolution to higher levels, since that effectively moves the system’s gaming bottleneck from the processor to your graphics card.
+Ryzen 5’s raw gaming performance is much closer to Intel’s Core i5 gaming performance, as well.
+The disparity’s mostly felt when comparing Ryzen 7 chips against Intel’s flagship quad-core, the speedy Core i7-8700K.
-Streamers and YouTubers will no doubt appreciate Ryzen’s extra cores, as well.

 AMD says gaming performance “will only get better” over time as more game developers optimize their titles for Ryzen.
-“CPU benchmarking deficits to the competition in certain games at 1080p resolution can be attributed to the development and optimization of the game uniquely to Intel platforms—until now,” AMD’s John Taylor told PCWorld.
 Not-so-coincidentally, AMD also announced a partnership with Bethesda the same week Ryzen launched, designed to implement the low-level Vulkan graphics API in multiple game.
+Early Ryzen-specific game optimizations have indeed greatly boosted performance, and AMD’s seeded hundreds of developers with Ryzen kits.
+Games released going forward seem more likely to account for Ryzen’s architecture out of the gate.

+Overclocking Ryzen chips can also provide significant performance increases in gaming.
+AMD’s even released a powerful, yet easy to use overclocking tool for the new chips.
+Check out PCWorld’s guide to Ryzen Master to dive into the performance-boosting, heat-increasing world of overclocking.

+Streamers and YouTubers will no doubt appreciate Ryzen’s extra cores, as well.
+Ryzen 7’s major niche is productivity and content creation tasks.

 Finally, all Ryzen chips also support business-grade ECC memory out of the box—though it hasn’t been validated on the initial wave of consumer motherboards.

-Note: Editor’s note: This article is updated as new information about AMD Ryzen processors becomes available.
-The most recent update adds information about the first Ryzen-based APUs, next-gen Ryzen chips, and a price cut for current Ryzen processors in the following section.
-The ‘What you need to upgrade’ section now mentions the new X400 chipset motherboards releasing with the fresh processors.